 You have verified fuel flow to the fuel pump if fuel begins running into your container.
 Reattach the fuel line to your fuel pump.
 If you don’t get fuel flowing into your container, check your fuel filter and fuel lines for clogs.

 Also, check to make sure the container is placed lower than the fuel tank so it flows downward using gravity.
-Once you have confirmed you are getting sufficient fuel to the fuel pump, remove the fuel line from the carburetor and place in a container.
+Once you have confirmed you are getting sufficient fuel to the fuel pump, remove the fuel line from the carburetor and place it in a container.

 Next, start your fuel flow and start your mower.
 You should see a steady or pulsating stream of fuel flowing out of the fuel line signifying your fuel pump is working correctly.